SAP-samples/abap-cheat-sheets/README.md

 - [x] You have downloaded and installed ABAP Development Tools (ADT).
 Make sure that you use the most recent version as indicated on the [installation page](https://tools.hana.ondemand.com/#abap).
 - [x] You have created an ABAP Project in ADT that allows you to access your Application Server as mentioned above.
 Your logon language is English.
 - [x] You have downloaded and installed the standalone version of the abapGit report.
 Make sure that you use the most recent version as indicated on the [installation page](https://docs.abapgit.org/).
 You can create a report, for example, `zabapgit_standalone` and copy and paste [this code](https://raw.githubusercontent.com/abapGit/build/main/zabapgit_standalone.prog.abap) into the program.
-- [x] You have installed the certificate files for github.com, see [abapGit Documentation](https://docs.abapgit.org/guide-ssl-setup.html).

 **Import Code**